OpenGATE/Gate/docs/general_concept_radiotherapy.rst

 A **list of radionuclides** is availabe at `NUCLEIDE.ORG <http://www.nucleide.org/DDEP_WG/DDEPdata.htm>`_.

-The concept of Actors is very important for the simulation of radiotherapy treatments and dosimetry. `Actors <http://wiki.opengatecollaboration.org/index.php/Users_Guide:Tools_to_Interact_with_the_Simulation_:_Actors>`_ and `Filters <http://wiki.opengatecollaboration.org/index.php/Users_Guide:Tools_to_Interact_with_the_Simulation_:_Actors#Filters>`_ are tools which allow to interact with the simulation.
+The concept of Actors is very important for the simulation of radiotherapy treatments and dosimetry. :ref:`tools_to_interact_with_the_simulation_actors-label` and :ref:`filters-label` are tools which allow to interact with the simulation.
 They can collect information during the simulation, such as energy deposit, number of particles created in a given volume, etc. They can also modify the behavior of the simulation.
 There are different types of actors which collect different types of information, however some commands and behavior are common to all actors.
 To use selection criteria, it is possible to add filters.

 Insert a CT image in the therapy simulation
 -------------------------------------------